Category Archives: Politics

 Movement is Life

 There is definitely something inexplicable about riding, there are actual full length documentaries/books detailing explanations, but most of it seems dreamed up romanticism.
 Reasons have to be simpler, because it’s just one of those visceral impulses, just like a lot of other recreational activities.
 More than the sights, with a motorcycle we essentially get to absorb the journey, and not just the final destination.
 And yes, that journey often includes cold bursts of shower, gravel and dirt, unstable truck drivers, snapchating drivers and anything else nature might decide to fling.
 But, it’s again that simple visceral impulse, to experience the delights and also the travails of a journey.
-It’s something our ancestors endured every day before the comforts of modern civilization, now we get a glimpse of that from riding a well-engineered machine.
+It’s something our ancestors endured every day before the comforts of modern civilization, but now we get a glimpse of that from riding a well-engineered machine.
 In general, there must be something innate prompting us to journey, may be exploration must have aided in our survival within an ancient primitive environment.

 Brad Pitt states in that apocalyptic movie – “People who moved survived… Movement is Life”.
-Needless to say, we cannot take it literally.
+Needless to say, in the current world we cannot take it literally.
 But, in general movement can aid in adaptation.
 Whether it’s moving for work, or learning a new skill, or reading a new theory to solve that problem.
 All qualifies as movement, because they help us adapt in a changing world.
 Such an adaptation requires some planning, and that planning mandates at least some stable factors.
-What differentiates modern civilization from the primitive past is simply the existence of some stable social factors in an otherwise unstable system.
+What differentiates modern civilization from the primitive past is simply the existence of some stable social factors in an otherwise unpredictable system.

 Simple example would be contractual agreements.
 If you order grocery, there is a near 100% probability that it will be delivered.
 On top of such simple and stable factors we construct complex plans, something which enables adaptation to unexpected events.
 Essentially that grocery might help us study for a test, run a marathon, or become a chef.
 In other words, law provides that stability in an unpredictable world.
 We actually don’t know whether we will pass the test, or win the marathon, or become a super chef.
 But law anyway provides us tools to pursue elaborate goals constructed on simple reliable norms.
 When applied equally to all, it enables the best of the plans, best of the minds, and in that process most complex of civilizations to emerge.